haridas/haridas.github.com/src/articles/object-detection-pipeline-packaging.md

-Title: Packaging Object Detection Models via Docker
+Title: Packaging Object Detection Models for Production
 Date: 2020-12-15  00:00
 Category: data-science
-Tags: pytroch,cpp
+Tags: pytroch,tensorflow,docker
 Authors: Haridas N

-Recently got chance to be part of an opensource effort from our [company](Imaginea) named pic2card.
+Recently I got chance to be part of an opensource effort from our [company](Imaginea) named pic2card.
 There we are mainly exploiting the object detection models for our usecase.
 Object Detection models become one of the main stream in the ML world, lot of innovative models came into existance recent years.
 Currently most of the models are trying to reduce the latency by keep the quality of the existing model, so that these can be applied for videos and realtime video streams.
 And this usecase is the one of the prime inputs for the self-driving application.

 If you consider the different implementations avilable for the object detection you can see lot of implementations availble for the key architectures in tensorflow and Torch done against the main benchmark dataset named COCO, similar to the ImageNet datset for the Image competitions.